seaweediman/tp/docs/team/seaweediman.md

 * Code contributed: [RepoSense link](https://nus-cs2103-ay2122s1.github.io/tp-dashboard/?search=seaweed&sort=groupTitle&sortWithin=title&timeframe=commit&mergegroup=&groupSelect=groupByRepos&breakdown=true&checkedFileTypes=docs~functional-code~test-code~other&since=2021-09-17&tabOpen=true&tabType=authorship&tabAuthor=seaweediman&tabRepo=AY2122S1-CS2103T-W13-1%2Ftp%5Bmaster%5D&authorshipIsMergeGroup=false&authorshipFileTypes=docs~functional-code~test-code&authorshipIsBinaryFileTypeChecked=false)

 * **New Feature**: Added the ability to remark candidates. `remark_c`
-  * This feature allows user to give remarks to a specific candidate, allowing users to give comments to noteworthy candidates.
+  * This feature allows users to give remarks to a specific candidate, allowing users to give comments to noteworthy candidates.

 * **New Feature**: Added the ability to add job positions. `add_p`
   * This feature allows users to add job positions into HR Manager, allowing them to keep track of positions in a company.

 * **New Feature**: Added the ability to delete interviews. `delete_i`
-  * This feature allows user to delete interviews from HR Manager, enabling them delete unwanted interviews from HR Manager to reduce clutter.
+  * This feature allows users to delete interviews from HR Manager, enabling them delete unwanted interviews from HR Manager to reduce clutter.

 * **New Feature**: Added the ability to 'unassign' candidates from a specific interview. `unassign`
-  * This feature was added such that users can remove candidates from a specific scheduled interview using candidate indexes.
+  * Since `edit_i` can't be used to remove candidates from an interview, this feature was added such that users can remove candidates from a specific scheduled interview using candidate indexes.

 * **Enhancements: Updated commands to allow multiple candidate indexes after a single `c=` prefix input**
   * Before, to add candidate indexes to add_i command, you had to do `c=1 c=2`.
 Now, you can put it under a single prefix input,